Heel Pain Doctors

 When to See a Doctor for Heel Pain

 Some cases of heel pain can be treated at home with the RICE method — rest, ice, compression and elevation.
+This method may help with immediate pain relief.
 If you begin noticing any of the following symptoms, notify a doctor:

 • Severe pain, swelling and bruising near your heel